 Yeah, we don't want that.

-Uh President Trump has now weighed in.
+President Trump has now weighed in.

-He strongly uh backs McCarthy.
+He strongly backs McCarthy.

-You know, I mean, the people supporting McCarthy are hardly left wingers.
+I mean, the people supporting McCarthy are hardly left-wingers.

 You know, if you look even at the Freedom Caucus, Freedom Caucus has been treated better by Kevin McCarthy by the last five speakers of the House combined, even before the Freedom Caucus was formed.

-There's about 40 members, more than half of the Freedom Caucus is supporting McCarthy.
+It was about 40 members, more than half of the Freedom Caucus is supporting McCarthy.

 That part I can tell you, and that's where I put my confidence.

-Now President Trump is weighed in, Don Jr. is weighed in.
+Now President Trump is weighed in.

-I will say this, a lot of people are comparing McCarthy to Mitch McConnell and these Republicans in the Senate that went along with this insane omnibus bill.
+I will say this: a lot of people are comparing McCarthy to Mitch McConnell and these Republicans in the Senate that went along with this insane omnibus bill.

-I I don't see that comparison.
+I don't see that comparison.

-With a motion to vacate in place with the agenda set, there won't be any deviation, regardless of how this vote ends up.
+With a motion to vacate in place, with the agenda set, there won't be any deviation regardless of how this vote ends up.

 That's where you should put your confidence in.